The Marshall Mathers LP: Legacy and reappraisal

 In 2003, The Marshall Mathers LP was ranked number 302 on Rolling Stone's list of The 500 Greatest Albums of All Time; it was moved up to number 244 in the magazine's revised 2012 edition of the list, and moved to 145 on the 2020 edition.
 IGN named it the twenty-fourth greatest rap album of all time in a 2004 list.
 In 2006, The Marshall Mathers LP was included by Time in its list of the 100 Greatest Albums of All Time.
 That same year, Q ranked it number 85 on a list of The Greatest Albums of All Time, the highest position held by any hip-hop album on the list.
 The Marshall Mathers LP was also the highest ranked hip-hop album on the National Association of Recording Merchandisers & the Rock and Roll Hall of Fame's list of the 200 Definitive Albums of All Time, where it was placed at number 28.
 It has been named one of the Top 100 Albums of the Decade (2000s) by Rolling Stone, who ranked it seventh, Complex Magazine, who ranked it fourth, and Pitchfork, who ranked it 119th.
 The Guardian ranked the album at 29 on its Top 50 Albums of the decade.
 The A.V.
 Club ranked the album at 36 on its Best Albums of the Decade list.
 Popdose listed The Marshall Mathers LP as the 10th best album of the decade.
 Spinner ranked the album at 22 on its Best Albums of the 2000s list.
 In 2010, Rhapsody ranked it at number 1 on their list of "The 10 Best Albums by White Rappers".
 In 2015, the album was ranked number 81 by About.com on their list of 100 Best Hip-Hop Albums of All Time.
 In 2020, The Marshall Mathers LP was included at the 100 Best Albums of the 21st Century list of Stacker, being ranked at 69.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2022, it was ranked 25 by Rolling Stone on their list "The 200 Greatest Rap Albums of All Time".
+In a 2024 ranking of Eminem's 12 studio albums, Damien Scott of Billboard magazine placed The Marshall Mathers LP first, concluding: "It's the definitive Eminem album, the one by which all others are measured.
+If you've never listened to Eminem and are looking for a place to start, begin with this."